 - 1 cup shredded mozzarella

-- Prepare the pizza dough.
-Dissolve yeast and sugar in warm water and let sit for 10 minutes or until mixture becomes creamy.
+- Prepare the dough.
+Dissolve yeast and sugar in warm milk and let sit for 10 minutes or until mixture becomes creamy.

 **Helpful tips and common mistakes

-Start by activating the yeast in warm water.
-The water should be around 110 degrees F; too cold and the yeast will not activate, too hot and it will kill the yeast.
+Start by activating the yeast in warm milk.
+The milk should be around 110 degrees F; too cold and the yeast will not activate, too hot and it will kill the yeast.
 While you're waiting for the yeast to bloom, prepare the dry ingredients.
 Once the milk-yeast mixture becomes foamy, add it to the flour mixture and mix until combined.
 Knead until the dough comes together and let it rest for 1 hour or until doubled in size.

-Roll the dough into one large rectangular shape, about 1/4 inch thick.
-Cut that rectangle into two long pieces.
-Spread the filling on the bottom half and roll into a log.
-Cut each log into 10 equal pieces.
+Roll the dough into one large rectangular shape, about ¼ inch thick.
+Spread the filling, roll the dough into a log and cut it into 10 equal pieces.

 And now it's time to dig in.
 These spinach artichoke pinwheels are best served warm, while the cheese is still nice and gooey inside.
 I gotta tell you, these rolls are fantastic.
 The milk in the dough makes the rolls oh so soft while the filling is, well, terrific as expected.
 A great snack or side for any occasion!